krishnanlab/PecanPy/README.md

 ### Output

-The output files has *n+1 lines for graph with *n* vertices, with a header line of the following format:
+The output files has *n+1* lines for graph with *n* vertices, with a header line of the following format:

 ```
 num_of_nodes dim_of_representation
 ```

-The following  next *n* lines are the representations of dimension $d$ following the corresponding node ID:
+The following  next *n* lines are the representations of dimension *d* following the corresponding node ID:

 ```
 node_id dim_1 dim_2 ... dim_d